 In this challenge, we will design, create and test a logic gates circuit to control a traffic lights made of 3 LEDs (Red Amber Green).
 This challenge is designed to be completed with a logic board such as the Logic & Arithmetic board designed by the University of Southampton and the UK Electronic Skills Foundation.
 You will be able to complete the circuit with just the Logic & Arithmetic board.
 However if you have access to breadboards and LEDs you will be able to create your own Red Amber Green traffic lights for a more realistic output.

-Alternatively, if you do not have access to a physical kit, you can still complete this challenge using the logic.ly online logic gates circuit simulator.
+Alternatively, if you do not have access to a physical kit, you can still complete these challenges using our online logic gates circuit simulator

 Traffic Lights Sequence